 We’re all special.
 Or at least, we really want to be.
-How many of us stop short of buying something because it’s not quite right for our needs?
-And how many of us would buy that exact same product if it had those little extra details that would make it perfect for us as an individual?
+How many of us stop short of buying something because it’s not quite right for us?
+And how many of us would buy that exact same product if it had those little extra details that would make it perfect?

 More features, fewer features, customized onboarding, bespoke workflows – these are some of the ways that companies are personalizing their SaaS business to encourage more subscriptions and create a smooth customer journey.

 Companies such as Uber and Airbnb have made their fortunes from listening to what customers want.
 “Product-led growth” and “customer-focused” are terms that are increasingly making their way into daily business vocabulary and gaining momentum as companies look for ways to scale faster and stand out from their competitors.

 Many SaaS companies are taking a “done for you” approach to their products, giving users the ability to set up their dashboards, integrate with apps they already use, and import data in a way that’s best suited for their personal needs.
 If you have enterprise customers, they’ll already be used to paying for services like this and it can be a smart way to create additional revenue while saving your new users time and helping them to start actively using your product.